edhirst/MODAnalyzer/README.md

      ```

  Furthermore, to generate plots for additional variables, you can modify or add in create_multi_page_plot commands to `python/plots.py`.
 See `python/plots.py` for examples of linear, log, and PFC plot outputs.
 Plots currently get output into the plots/version 1 subdirectory.
 Change the default_dir in `python/plots.py` if you would like to modify this, making sure the directory exists.
+For whatever variable you are plotting, make sure in hists.py, the functions multi_page_log_hist_templates or multi_page_hist_templates contain an histogram for that variable.

 ## TODO
 - [ ] Fix plot formatting.